Nollywood actor-turned-politician, Kenneth Okonkwo has addressed feelings of marginalization among citizens in the south-east.

 Speaking with BBC Igbo, Okonkwo said the “prevalent disunity” among the Igbos will greatly hinder the success of the region in Nigerian politics.

 The actor said Nigeria needs a president of Igbo extraction to fix the southeast and engender political inclusion.

 “…If you ask me, that’s our problem.
 We’re strong as individuals but not as a group.
 And until we’re united, our progress in politics will be difficult.
 We need a leader who understands these things to lead us in unity,” he said.

 It’s one reason I’m into politics.
 In 2019, why I asked the Igbo people to join APC is that the leader then (President Mohammadu Buhari) had four years left of his tenure.
 If you bring a candidate, they’ll be leading for eight years.

-What was important for us is that we had a president from the south-east in Nigeria.
-Since we say we’re being oppressed, we have to strategise on how to get into power to fix our land.
+What was important for us is that we had a president from the southeast in Nigeria.
+Since we say we’re being oppressed, we have to strategize on how to get into power to fix our land.